 At the top, walk on the boardwalk through the alpine zone or plan a longer hike on one of the many trails.
 Just be back before the tram stops running (5 p.m. in the fall).

 More fun activities include hiking to the Mount Edith Cavell meadow, exploring Maligne Canyon, soaking in Miyette Hot Springs, visiting Athabasca waterfall, or strolling the cute town of Japser.
 And don’t forget to put your coat on in the evening to step outside for a dark sky view.

-The Fairmont Jasper Park Lodge is my favorite place to stay in Jasper.
-The relaxed atmosphere is just what I need toward the end of a busy road trip.
 Most of the campgrounds in Jasper National Park are strung along Highway 93.
 A few stay open until the beginning of October.

 And now it’s back down the Icefields Parkway to Banff.
 Be sure to stop at Bow Lake to photograph the mountains reflected into the water for an iconic Canadian Rockies photograph.